 Texts show Marjorie Taylor Greene asked Meadows about martial law

-Washington — In mid-January 2021, just days before President Joe Biden's inauguration, Republican Rep. Marjorie Taylor Greene, of Georgia, texted then-White House chief of staff Mark Meadows to tell him some GOP members of Congress had privately suggested former President Trump should declare martial law, according to texts obtained by CBS News.
+Washington — In mid-January 2021, just days before President Joe Biden's inauguration, Republican Rep. Marjorie Taylor Greene, of Georgia, texted then-White House chief of staff Mark Meadows to tell him some GOP members of Congress had privately suggested former President Trump should declare martial law, according to texts obtained by CBS News and first reported by CNN.
 Greene testified last week she does not recall whether she encouraged the president to impose martial law.

 "In our private chat with only Members, several are saying the only way to save our Republic is for Trump to call for Marshall law," Greene wrote to Meadows on January 17, 2021.
 "I don't know on those things.
 I just wanted you to tell him.
 They stole this election.
 We all know.
 They will destroy our country next.
 Please tell him to declassify as much as possible so we can go after Biden and anyone else!"